openhab/openhab-addons/bundles/org.openhab.binding.serial/README.md

 A Serial Device thing (`serialDevice`) can be used to represent data matching a defined pattern as a device.
 The serial port may be providing data for many different devices/sensors, such as a temperature sensor or a doorbell.
-Usually such devices can be indentified by performing a pattern match on the received data.
+Usually such devices can be identified by performing a pattern match on the received data.
 For example, a Serial Device could be configured to represent a temperature sensor.

 The thing will only update its channels if the received data matches the defined pattern.